suncoast-devs/handbook/resources/demo-day-guide.md

 - What is, was the hardest part of the project?
 How did you get past that?
 - What is your tech stack?
 - What is your next feature?
+- What is your favorite line of code?

 ## Quick tips